Can I get a refund if my train is cancelled due to the rail strikes?

 A spate of spring and summer transport strikes have caused mayhem for both commuters and UK holidaymakers.
 But what are you rights when it comes to getting your money back?

+The third day is Saturday 20 August, when the same RMT members as on the Thursday will walk out for another 24 hours.

-On top of this, 18 and 20 August will see strike action by around 2,500 members of the Transport Salaried Staffs Association (TSSA); as well as electrical control room operatives with the Unite union.
+On top of this, 18 and 20 August will also see strike action by around 2,500 members of the Transport Salaried Staffs Association (TSSA), mainly railway controllers; while the 19 August will see members of the Unite union and 1,600 London bus drivers (members of Unite and employed by London United) involved in industrial action.

 So what rights do you have if your pre-booked train is cancelled due to the strikes?